basilfx/python-eetlijst/README.md

 To install this module, run `pip install python-eetlijst` to install from Pip.
 If you prefer to install the latest version from Github, you can clone this repository and run `python setup.py install`.

 ## Examples
-Two examples are included in the `examples/` folder.
+Three examples are included in the `examples/` folder.
 The purpose is to demonstrate some functionality.

 ### dinner.py
 Print the current dinner status, in a terminal window.
 Run it with `diner.py <username> <password> get`.